Addiction affects the family.

 Addiction affects the entire family in many ways.
 The specific effects depend on which person in the family unit has the problem.
 Relationships, finances, safety, and more are all at risk.

 For example, children with a parent with an addiction problem grow up with less support and guidance.
 On the other hand, parents with children who abuse substances have different issues.
 Additionally, children growing up with a sibling with a problem have difficulties.
 Even spouses of an addict also experience an extraordinary impact.

 If your loved one struggles with drug addiction, how should you respond?
 What are some of the many ways addiction affects the entire family?
 Where can families with a loved one in active addiction find help?

 There are countless effects of drug addiction on the family.
 Strained relationships, financial difficulties, and increased risk of abuse are only the start.
 Since each family has a different dynamic, not all families feel the same effects to the same extent.
 Regardless, it’s impossible to deny that addiction affects the entire family.

 Family members also respond in different ways.
-Some step back from the family unit to avoid engaging with the addict.
+Some members step back from the family unit to avoid engaging with the addict.
 They don’t want to involve themselves in the chaos that comes with addiction.
 Some take on the opposite role and try to influence or control the addict into stopping or getting help.
 Others ride the middle line and try their best to blend in.